Internet DRAFT - draft-fleischhauer-ipv4-addr-saving

 Stack session MUST be triggered by an IPv4 traffic idle timer within

-ongoing IPv6 connection within the PPP session, the PPP session MUST
+long as there is still an ongoing IPv6 connection within the PPP

-be kept open.
-Equivalently, when no IPv6 connectivity is detected
+session, the PPP session MUST be kept open.
+Equivalently, when no

-Terminate-Request and accepting this by a Terminate-Ack.
-Afterwards
+again by sending an IPv6CP Terminate-Request and accepting this by a

-the link layer connectivity and hence the whole PPP connection can be
+Terminate-Ack.
+Afterwards the link layer connectivity and hence the

-terminated by exchanging the LCP Terminate-Request and Terminate-Ack
+whole PPP connection can be terminated by exchanging the LCP

-CPE/End System NAS ext.
+CPE/End System BRAS/NAS ext.
 Address

 (PPP Peer) (PPP Peer) Pool Management